Delicious Christmas Dinner - Choose The Best Christmas Food

 - Kompot (a beverage from boiled fruit)

-What’s interesting, compilation of the dishes depends on the region of Poland.
-In some places, instead of cabbage and mushroom pierogi, patties with the same filling are served and instead of a carp in jelly people eat a Greek-style fish.
-There are also other dishes - a herring or vegetable salad, fried cod and almond soup.
+Interestingly enough, the compilation of the dishes depends on the region of Poland.
+In some places, cabbage and mushroom patties are served instead of pierogi with the same filling.
+Instead of a carp in jelly, many Polish people eat a Greek-style fish.
+There are other dishes as well - a herring or vegetable salad, fried cod and almond soup.

 Christmas dinner in Ukraine